Filter

 Additional Tips

-· Breakout point
+· Entry point (breakdown candle)

 You may also add the stock to your watch list to understand further price action.